thijoubert/chulapa/collections/_posts/2022-01-12-PowerBI-FirstName-France.md

 After some research, the solution was to import a custom Shape with a Shap maps visual:

-Step 1: Retrieving the map of France in GeoJSON format ([source](https://france-geojson.gregoiredavid.fr/))
+**Step 1**: Retrieving the map of France in GeoJSON format ([source](https://france-geojson.gregoiredavid.fr/))

-Step 2: Transformation of GeoJSON into TopoJSON, a Power BI compatible format [(](https://mapshaper.org/)https://mapshaper.org/)
+**Step 2**: Transformation of GeoJSON into TopoJSON, a Power BI compatible format [(](https://mapshaper.org/)https://mapshaper.org/)

-Step 3: Import the map in "Format > Shape > Custom Map" once the "shape map" visual is created in the report
+**Step 3**: Import the map in "Format > Shape > Custom Map" once the "shape map" visual is created in the report

 <img src="https://thijoubert.github.io/assets/img/posts/2022-01-12_PowerBI-FirstName-France_6.png" >

-Step 4: Cleaning of the display names of the departments to ensure the correspondence between the INSEE database and the visual thus generated (see.
+**Step 4**: Cleaning of the display names of the departments to ensure the correspondence between the INSEE database and the visual thus generated (see.
 Display the map type key)

 <img src="https://thijoubert.github.io/assets/img/posts/2022-01-12_PowerBI-FirstName-France_7.png" >